tunityy/Neon8-Bot/README.md

 * Working on making specific commands for things like remorse rolls, rouse checks, and frenzy tests, which automatically adjust stats if you fail (if applicable)
 * An info command to bring up rules that we commonly have to look up.
 E.g. `.info degeneration` would show the page number and a summary of how degeneration works
+* Maybe make a guild_settings table and include things like what your reset values are, whether character names are enabled, and more
 * Full-on character sheets perhaps?
 We shall see...

 &nbsp;
 ![dimi sheet](https://user-images.githubusercontent.com/80991664/118564896-6e30c280-b72e-11eb-9530-f30dd5fafdcf.png)

+## Documentation
+*